 Each terpene may have its own therapeutic health benefits, but it also carries its own sensitivity to heat.

-For this reason, we recommend using an instant digital-read thermometer during your cooking process to ensure you never go above the safe temperature threshold.
+For this reason, I recommend using an instant digital-read thermometer during your cooking process to ensure you never go above the safe temperature threshold.

-You may also want to invest in a machine that can decarboxylate and infuse for you, like the Ardent infusion machine or LEVO infusion machine.
+You may also want to invest in a machine that can decarboxylate and infuse for you, like the Ardent or LEVO infusion machines.

 The Strain of Cannabis Used